tangsharren/imageClassifier-ham10000/README.md

 Dataset used: [HAM10000](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T)

-Conducted 27 experiments to determine the optimal settings (e.g., learning rate, augmentation, weight decay rate, dropout rate, etc.) for the ViT model.
+After conducting 27 experiments to fine-tune various settings such as learning rate, augmentation techniques, weight decay rate, dropout rate, among others, the optimal configurations were identified for the Vision Transformer (ViT) model.

-Optimal settings identified were applied to train ResNet50 and EfficientNetB7 models.

-The performance of the 3 models is evaluated to identify the best model.
+These optimal settings were then applied to train both ResNet50 and EfficientNetB7 models.
+Following the training process, the performance of all three models was rigorously evaluated to determine the most effective one.

-The best model, ViT, is then used to be deployed into a Gradio app hosted on hugging face space.
+Upon thorough assessment, it was found that the ViT model outperformed the others.
+Consequently, the ViT model was selected for deployment in a Gradio app, hosted on the Hugging Face platform.

 [Gradio App](https://huggingface.co/spaces/sharren/skin-classification)